-Generally, a minor is no more than six courses and ensures that a student pursues an area of study in some breadth and depth beyond the introductory level and outside of the major.
+Generally, a minor consists of at least 18 credits and ensures that a student pursues an area of study in some breadth and depth beyond the introductory level and outside of the major.

 Procedure for Declaring or Changing a Minor

 - Complete a Declaration or Change of Minor Form.